Gunther von Hagens: Career

 In its first twenty years, plastination was used to preserve small specimens of tissue for medical study.
 It was not until the early 1990s that equipment was developed to make it possible to plastinate whole body specimens, each specimen taking up to 1,500 hours of work to prepare.
 The first exhibition of whole plastinated bodies took place in Japan in 1995.
-Over the next two years, Hagens developed his first Body Worlds exhibition, showing whole bodies plastinated in lifelike poses and dissected to show various structures and systems of human anatomy, and these have since met with public interest and controversy in more than fifty cities around the world.
-The exhibition, and Hagens' subsequent exhibitions Body Worlds 2, 3 and 4, had received more than 26 million visitors all over the world as of 2008.
+Over the next two years, von Hagens developed his first Body Worlds exhibition, showing whole bodies plastinated in lifelike poses and dissected to show various structures and systems of human anatomy, and these have since met with public interest and controversy in more than fifty cities around the world.
+The exhibition, and von Hagens's subsequent exhibitions Body Worlds 2, 3 and 4, had received more than 26 million visitors all over the world as of 2008.

-To produce specimens for a Body Worlds exhibition, Hagens employs around 100 people at his laboratory in Guben, Germany.
-The plastinated giraffe which appeared in 'Body Worlds 3 & The Story of the Heart' and is now part of 'Animal Inside Out' was one of the most difficult specimens to create, taking a total of three years – ten times longer than it takes to prepare a human body.
+To produce specimens for a Body Worlds exhibition, von Hagens employed around 100 people at his laboratory in Guben, Germany.
+The plastinated giraffe which appeared in Body Worlds 3 & The Story of the Heart and is now part of Body Worlds: Animal Inside Out was one of the most difficult specimens to create, taking a total of three years – ten times longer than it takes to prepare a human body.
 Ten people were required to move the giraffe, because its final weight, like all specimens after plastination, was equal to its original weight.

 The Body Worlds exhibits were featured in a supposed Miami exhibition in the 2006 film Casino Royale, although the actual location for the exterior shots was the Ministry of Transport in Prague, Czech Republic.
-Hagens himself makes a cameo appearance in the film and can be seen leading a tour past where James Bond kills a villain.
+Von Hagens himself makes a cameo appearance in the film and can be seen leading a tour past where James Bond kills a villain.

-Hagens has developed new body sectioning methods that yield very thin slices, which can then be plastinated and used for anatomical studies.
-He is also developing similar techniques for specimens as large as elephants.
-He works in a concealed laboratory, with an entrance behind a movable staircase, where he developed his wafer plastination techniques.
+He developed new body sectioning methods that yield very thin slices, which can then be plastinated and used for anatomical studies.
+He was also developing similar techniques for specimens as large as elephants.
+He worked in a concealed laboratory, with an entrance behind a movable staircase, where he developed his wafer plastination techniques.